briansdenny/briandenny.net-dev/content/publication/journal-article/index.md

 abstract: Inspired by the famous Prisoner's Dilemma game theory model, Karin Marie Fierke introduced the Warden's Dilemma to explain self-sacrifice and compromise in asymmetric interactions and to show that such an explanation requires a social ontology.
 She applied her model to Irish Republican Army hunger strikes in 1980–1981.
 Her model, however, closely resembles what game theorists call a ‘nested game’.
 This article (re)introduces the nested Warden's Dilemma, focuses on the tripartite relationship inherent to the model and examines hunger strikes as part of a strategy potentially informed by instrumental rationality and knowledge of the Warden's Dilemma dynamic.
 After briefly discussing the implications of approaching self-sacrificial behaviour from a rationalist perspective, a case study of strategic non-violence in Myanmar (Burma) demonstrates how third parties can both diffuse instrumental rationality regarding political self-sacrifice and facilitate patterns of resistance that appear to capitalize on the Warden's Dilemma dynamic.

 # Summary.
 An optional shortened abstract.
-summary: Solo-authored, peer-reviewed publication in *Government & Opposition* written in British English.
+summary: Solo-authored, peer-reviewed academic journal publication written in British English.

 tags:
 - Academic